Can you save yourself, or do you need to be saved spirituality in order to get help?

 4. Concrete feelings which develop your emotional intelligence.

 If you’re not ready to believe in God, it’s okay.
-Though when you know that you have a spirit inside of you, from God, which is willing to help… it makes choosing to give up the (90%) bad you’re doing an option.
+Though when you know that you have a spirit inside of you, from God, which is willing to help, it can provide a sense of comfort and guidance that extends beyond the self.
+This understanding can shift the way you perceive challenges and choices in life, making the act of choosing to give up the (90%) bad you’re doing an option guided by a deeper connection.
+It won’t feel like a sacrifice anymore because the pros outweigh the cons, and the positive impact on your well-being becomes more evident.

 We all need help.
 Growth is a lifelong practice.
 You need to sacrifice something in order to get something.
 God says give (confess) all of your sins to Him… openthebible.org states: